 “Key Managerial Personnel”, in relation to a Company, means a person who holds the designation of or is appointed as:-

-The last point gives power to the legislature to include some other person with the purview of Key Managerial Personnel as when they deemed it fit and necessary from time to time.
+The last point gives power to the legislature to include some other person within the purview of Key Managerial Personnel as when they deemed it fit and necessary from time to time.

-Let us now proceed to understand how this six personnel are defined under the Act.
+Let us now proceed to understand how these six personnel are defined under the Act.

-- Company secretary or secretary: –means a person who been qualified as such and holds a valid qualified certificate issued by Institute of Company Secretary of India as prescribed under Company secretaries act 1980,
+Company secretary or secretary: –means a person who has been qualified as such and holds a valid qualified certificate issued by Institute of Company Secretary of India as prescribed under Company secretaries act 1980.

 The above definitions depict that in the case of CEO and CFO, the designation is crucial to deem the person as CEO and CFO whereas in the case of MD and Manager the functions discharged or the role performed by an individual is taken as the test to deem them as the MD or Manager.
 The definition of whole time director is an inclusive definition, and CS is defined to mean a CS as per the Company Secretaries Act, 1980 who is duly appointed to perform the functions of a company secretary.

-List of Companies that are required to Mandatorily require to appoint Managerial Personnel
+List of Companies that are required to Mandatorily require to appoint Key Managerial Personnel

-- All such public companies with paid-up share capital of Rs.
-10 crores should have the following
+All such public companies with paid-up share capital of Rs.
+10 crores or more should have the following:

-All such Companies which are having paid up share capital of R. 5 crores or more shall appoint a whole time company secretary.
+All such Companies which are having paid up share capital of Rs.
+5 crore or more shall appoint a whole time company secretary.
 All such details are provided under Rule 8A of the Companies (Appointment and Remuneration of Managerial Personnel) Rule, 2014.